Lattices in the cohomology of $U(3)$ arithmetic manifolds: Hecke algebras

 \section{Hecke algebras}

-In this section, we describe integral Hecke operators for some locally algebraic types, which play a key role in determining lattice structures in cohomology.
-We also relate these Hecke operators to classical $T_p$ and $U_p$ Hecke operators.
+In this section, we describe integral Hecke operators for some locally algebraic types, and relate them to maps between lattices.
+We give some general facts about Hecke algebras in \S \ref{heckered} that we specialize to extensions of weights in \S \ref{heckealg} and to principal series types in \S \ref{heckeps}.